Making money posting ads sounds like a simple, no-fuss job.

-This is the most traditional method you can do to make money posting ads, so expect a more usual approach, such as following an 8-hour shift and getting paid a pre-negotiated rate weekly, bimonthly or monthly.
+This is the most traditional method you can do to make money posting ads, so expect a more traditional full-time job with an 8-hour shift and a pre-negotiated weekly, bimonthly, or monthly salary.

-The good news is that a social media manager job has high demand and you can work from home while employed by some kind of marketing, advertising or PR agency.
-Because online advertising involves A/B testing, complex analytics, and more, you need to be up-to-date with the ever-so-changing internet advertising industry.
+The good news is that a social media manager job has high demand and you can work from home while employed by some kind of marketing, advertising, or PR agency.
+Because online advertising involves A/B testing, complex analytics, and more, you need to be up-to-date with the ever-changing internet advertising industry.

 This job can also incorporate other kinds of ad-posting techniques, including affiliate marketing, sponsored posts, pay-per-click ads, but with a bigger emphasis on social media.

-Flexjobs has a lot of social media manager positions, but they can be called different things, such as “internet advertising rockstar,” “online marketing” and so on.
+FlexJobs has plenty of social media manager positions, but they may be called different things, such as “internet advertising rockstar,” “online marketing,” and so on.

 5. Become a PPC Specialist

 Probably the most lucrative way of earning money by posting ads is to become a PPC specialist.
-These guys are experts in planning, developing and monitoring ad campaigns for search engines like Yahoo, Bing and Google.
+These are experts in planning, developing, and monitoring ad campaigns for search engines like Yahoo, Bing, and Google.